Paying for Early Care and Education

 The cost of early care and education varies by the type of care and setting, but it can be very expensive for families.

 Across California and in San Francisco, there are programs to help make quality early care and education affordable for families.
 Depending on income and care needs, families can be eligible to get help to partially or fully pay for early care and education.
-A family of 4 can earn up to $152,400 yearly and be eligible to receive free early care and education.
+For example, a family of 4 can earn up to $158,500 yearly and be eligible to receive free early care and education.

 Local San Francisco Funding

 There are two local programs to help families with paying for early care and education:

 1. Preschool for All Tuition Credit Program (PFA)

 The Preschool for All Tuition Credit (PFA) program helps provide universal access to preschool to all 4-year-olds in San Francisco.
 PFA is open to all families regardless of need or income.
 Families may receive a tuition credit of up to $4,440 annually for:

 - Reduced-cost or free half-day preschool (depending on the setting, Center or FCC) for up to 3.5 hours a day, or

 - As a tuition rebate to help reduce full-day preschool costs